karanns/Finance-/README.md

 Let's assume that our distribution has a 95% confidence interval.
 Since VAR is a quantile study, let's assume that at the 95% interval we have an amount of $120.
 This states that there is a 5% chance that the VAR will be greater than $120 for a given period.

+2.Basic TvM and Quantitative Methods
+Covering Time Value of Money concepts like PV, FV and Net Present Value.